 Feeling upset and disoriented and overall weird because your ex got engaged is totes normal, even if you’ve moved on.
 You spent a significant amount of time with them, loved them and probably at one point thought they were “the one.”
 Now they’ve made the commitment to spend their LIFE with someone ELSE.
 That is WEIRD.
 Allow yourself to feel your emotions and don’t read into it meaning anything more than the fact that you’re just processing.

 6. It might be a whole emotional rollercoaster, actually.

 Just last week, I got a text from my best friend.
 A screenshot of a post from a different ex.
 One that we didn’t end on the best of terms.
 Though our relationship was riddled with irreconcilable differences, at the time, I believed that we might ~end up together.~

 When I finally grasped what I was looking at, two perfectly manicured hands holding, one adorned in a tasteful princess-cut diamond, I was shook.
 Or was I?
 I’ve never been so confused (except the time I briefly thought I was attracted to a male waiter in a French restaurant — I blame the oysters).
 I had no idea how to feel.
 I acted shook because I felt like I should.
 Then I got sad because, like, it’s objectively disorienting to see someone that used to wrap their arms around you every night deciding to spend he rest of their life with someone.

-I zoomed in on the ring, wanting to sh*t on it like I did Charlie's, but this one was mad beautiful.
+I zoomed in on the ring, wanting to criticize it like I did Charlie's, but this one was mad beautiful.
 I sulked all night and listened to "Video Games" by Lana Del Rey on repeat.

 But by the next morning, I completely forgot.
 I thought the heartbreak would be brutal, but when I woke up, I just texted my girlfriend, had coffee, and went to work.
 I only remembered the engagement when my best friend checked in on me.
 And by that point, I truly didn't care anymore.